-PLEASE, Pardon our Appearance: We are under construction and will be launching a whole new look and > expanded organization, Late Spring of 2013. > > I would like to personally welcome you to our website.
-My name is Kathylee Forrester and I have been > a Children’s Advocate and AngelicPreneur for over 20 years.
+PLEASE, Pardon our Appearance: We are under construction and will be launching a whole new look and expanded organization in late 2013.

+I would like to personally welcome you to our website.
+My name is Kathylee Forrester and I have been a Children’s Advocate and AngelicPreneur for over 20 years.

 It is my belief that early communication with our children and a continuum of that communication through their childhood helps them to understand their emotions and feelings which are so important to their growth and their journey to becoming an emotionally healthy adult.

 In developing Patches the Bear I wanted to make it as easy and as basic as possible for children to name, understand and appropriately express their feelings and emotions.
 I also wanted to make it as easy for the adult guiding the child in this learning process.
 There also had to be a ‘play value’ for the bear so the child would bond with Patches and feel comfortable.
 I believe we have done just that, as Patches is a soft, plush toy with a major Cuddle Factor and Eyes that say, “I understand.”
 A child may initially treat the exercise of choosing a different face to place in the front pocket as a game, so you will communicate with him/her and this is ok and is part of the learning process.

 My hope for Patches Kids will be for all children to develop a healthy sense of value in who they are and who feel safe in expressing their emotions.
 Encouraging good habits through communication and expression will empower a child and ultimately help to ensure their safety and well being.
 As children experience different issues, peer pressure and crisis in their lives, they begin to develop coping skills.
 Therefore, it is important for a child to name, understand and appropriately express their feelings.
 This opportunity will help guide the child towards healthy, emotional development.

 20, plus Years As Pennsylvania ’s Children’s Advocate